-The Site is located in a heavily industrialized area of Niagara Falls and is surrounded by current or former heavy industrial sites.
-The Site is an approximately 20-acre portion of an existing 26-acre parcel.
-The Site is currently vacant and has not been in operation since 2003.
-The Site was used for heavy industrial manufacturing since at least 1913; most recently the Site was used to manufacture silicon metal and ferrosilicon metal.
+The Site is located in an industrialized area of Niagara Falls and is surrounded by current or former industrial sites.
+The Site, measuring approximately 17-acres, is currently being re-furbished and has not been in operation since 2003.
+The Site was used for industrial manufacturing since at least 1913; most recently the Site was used to manufacture silicon metal and ferrosilicon metal.